 The Faculty has been providing well-rounded curricula and high-quality engineering education in global knowledge-based economy at undergraduate and postgraduate levels, and making significant contributions to Hong Kong and the engineering community world-wide by training top-rated engineers.
 The Faculty of Engineering continues to attract the best students from Hong Kong and elsewhere to study a range of diverse programmes.
-It offers nine undergraduate programmes, 12 taught postgraduate curricula and two research postgraduate programmes, with an enrollment of over 2,000, 1,690 and 550 students respectively.
-The Faculty currently employs over 130 academic staff and 180 non-academic staff.
+It offers ten undergraduate programmes, 13 taught postgraduate curricula and two research postgraduate programmes, with an enrollment of approximately 2,700, 1,750 and 650 students respectively.
+The Faculty currently employs over 120 academic staff and over 170 non-academic staff.

 The Faculty not only focuses on basic research, but is also strongly committed to applied research of professional and practical importance; many projects are conducted across disciplines and in collaboration with local and overseas institutions, industrial enterprises, government and other public bodies.
-There are nine Research Centres and one Institute in the Faculty, the research activities of which offer ample opportunities for collaboration between town and gown.
-More information about the Faculty of Engineering can be found at http://engg.hku.hk/.
+More information about the Faculty of Engineering can be found at https://engg.hku.hk/.